Air of Authority - A History of RAF Organisation

 No 1 Hydrogen Supply & Balloon Repair Unit

-Originally formed as No 1 Hydrogen Unit on 27 May 1943 at Bone, it was later renames as above to supply hydrogen to the Beach Balloon Parties.
+Originally formed as No 1 Hydrogen Unit on 27 May 1943 at Bone, it was later renamed as above to supply hydrogen to the Beach Balloon Parties.
 It moved to Tindja on 31 May and then boarded a LST on 29 November, arriving in Taranto on 4 December it was transferred from MACAF to No 214 Group on 25 October 1944, being redesignated Balloon and Tentage Repair Unit on 9 November.

 Instrument Repair Flight